sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Extend Handle](images/extendHandle.png)

 ### Usage
-1. Select one or two anchor points with Direct Selection Tool, and run this script.
+1. Select one or two anchor points with the Direct Selection Tool, and run this script.
 2. Enter a positive value in the Distance fields to extend or a negative value to shrink.
 3. Enter a positive value in the Angle fields will rotate counterclockwise.
 Enter a negative value clockwise.

 > [!NOTE]
 > Handles cannot delete.
 > The angle increases or decreases based on the current value.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
-> The units of distance depend on the ruler units.
+These units depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher